 I don't want anyone else to go through what I did, if I can help it.

-No matter how zany or ridiculous the rest of the series is, the Burden will always remain serious and a testament to what I had to go through in order to make it where I am now.
+No matter how zany or ridiculous the rest of the Anomaly 13 series is, the Burden will always remain the most serious and a testament to what I had to go through in order to make it to where I am now.

 A.R.R.C. - Anomaly Research/Relocation Center